SHUBV92/dashboards/src/FEEDBACK.md

 [Dashboard.styles.ts](./containers/Dashboard/Dashboard.styles.ts)

-- Line 14: PLEASE clean the indentation.
+- [x] Line 14: PLEASE clean the indentation.

-- CSS looks quite messy but I need to go through this properly with you and the designs to understand what's happening!
+- [0] CSS looks quite messy but I need to go through this properly with you and the designs to understand what's happening!

 [Dashboard.tsx](./containers/Dashboard/Dashboard.tsx)